CO-STAR Prompt Framework Explained — And Why I Moved Beyond It

 The Fundamental Problem: No CONSTRAINTS Band

-CO-STAR has no explicit constraints dimension.
-Style, Tone, and Audience are all aspects of what sinc-LLM captures in a single PERSONA band.
-Meanwhile, the CONSTRAINTS band — which carries 42.7% of reconstruction quality in sinc-LLM measurements — is entirely absent.
+CO-STAR has no constraints slot.
+Style, Tone, and Audience are all parts of what sinc-LLM puts in one PERSONA band.
+The CONSTRAINTS band carries 42.7% of reconstruction quality in sinc-LLM measurements.
+That band is completely missing from CO-STAR.

-You can shoehorn constraints into the Context field, but that conflates two fundamentally different specification dimensions: background information and boundary conditions.
+You can squeeze constraints into Context.
+But that mixes two different things: background information and boundary conditions.
+They are not the same.

 The Data Gap

-CO-STAR also lacks a DATA band.
-There is no dedicated place to provide specific inputs, datasets, code snippets, examples, or reference materials.
-Again, these can be pushed into Context, but this overloads a single field with three distinct functions: background, constraints, and data.
+CO-STAR also has no DATA band.
+There is no place for specific inputs, datasets, code snippets, or examples.
+You can push them into Context.
+But then one field is doing three jobs: background, constraints, and data.

-In sinc-LLM, each of these is a separate band with its own signal function:
+In sinc-LLM, each of these gets its own band with its own job:

 x(t) = Σ x(nT) · sinc((t - nT) / T)